 Heroes like these and many more deserve to be honored for the sacrifice and suffering they endured for the sake of racial equality.
-Celebrating Black History Month allows us to pause and remember their stories so that we can commemorate their achievements.
+Celebrating Black History Month allows us to pause and remember their stories, so we can commemorate their achievements.

 2. Celebrating Black History Month Helps Us to Be Better Stewards of the Privileges We’ve Gained

-Several years spent teaching middle school students impaled me with the reality that if we don’t tell the old, old stories the next generation, and we ourselves, will forget them.
-It pained me to have to explain the significance of the Harlem Renaissance and the Tuskegee Airmen to children who had never learned of such events and the men and women who took part in them.
+Several years spent teaching middle school students impaled me with the reality that if we don’t tell the old, old stories, then the next generation, and we ourselves, will forget them.
+It pained me to have to explain the significance of the Harlem Renaissance and the Tuskegee Airmen to children who had never learned of such events, and the men and women who took part in them.

 3. Celebrating Black History Month Provides an Opportunity to Highlight the Best of Black History & Culture

 All too often, only the most negative aspects of African American culture and communities get highlighted.
 We hear about the poverty rates, incarceration rates, and high school drop out rates.
 We are inundated with images of unruly athletes and raunchy reality TV stars as paradigms of success for Black people.
 And we are daily subject to unfair stereotypes and assumptions from a culture that is, in some aspects, still learning to accept us.